shabirjan/FyberOfferTask/README.md

-# FyberOfferTask
+# Fyber Offer Challenge
-The code has been written in Swift version 3 and uses Cocoapods, so before using Demo Example please update the pods
+The code has been written in Swift version 3 and uses Cocoapods for installing dependencies.

-This repo contain the code for the Fyber Offer Challenge, and contain 2 folders, OfferFramework folder contain code for the SDK that generate a Universal framework that can be integrated in the projects, and FyberOffer-Example contains a demo project using the SDK for fetching offers.
+This repository contain the code for the `Fyber Offer Challenge`, and contain 2 folders, `OfferFramework` folder contain code for the SDK that generate a Universal framework that can be integrated in the projects, and `FyberOffer-Example` contains a demo project using the SDK for fetching offers.

 # FyberOffer